debayan/jatayu/README.md

 -----

 cd jatayu/chat-transitions
-./parse.py recipe1.json    -> This command currently allows you tot chat with your bot on the command line.
+./parse.py recipe1.json    -> This command currently allows you to chat with your bot on the command line.
 No internet hookups have been done yet.
 A working example can be understood by looking at recipe1.json and Model.py.
 You may also look at parse.py to look at the framework details.